-The end of Libor: the biggest banking challenge you've never heard of
+The end of Libor: The biggest banking challenge you've never heard of

 Much of this cost is linked to the arduous task of changing the terms of contracts tied to Libor whose duration extend beyond the 2021 deadline.
 Progress has been held up not only by nervous borrowers but also by banks in loan syndicates which may not always agree on the new wording required to adapt existing loan agreements to the new benchmark.

-"You need unanimous agreement to change the baseline product, so what are the chances if you've got 10-15 participants (in a syndicate) that they will all agree on the same thing?," Capco's Longton said.
+"You need unanimous agreement to change the baseline product, so what are the chances if you've got 10 to 15 participants (in a syndicate) that they will all agree on the same thing?"
+Capco's Longton said.

 Some corporate borrowers are also playing a wait-and-see game to see whether they can benefit financially from Libor's slow death spiral.
 But this could have costly consequences, depending on the so-called "fallback" language in contracts for their existing loans.